schuyler/sim2075/methodology/reference/factor-loadings.md

 For Type 2, also ask:
 - Does this factor shock any of the event's pressure variables?
 - How strong is the transmission from factor to pressure?

+Use the **Factor → State Variable Categories** mapping to check: do this factor's primary state categories include variables relevant to the event?
+If not, the loading should be low or zero.

 Assign secondary loadings only where genuine linkage exists. **Zero is a valid loading.**